oli-dance-music/jazz-finder/readme.md

 ## Short Description

 Jazz Finder (working title) is an app that lets you search through several databases and find relevant information about Jazz music and culture.
 This project is just a start.
 It utilized a huge dataset (+40.000 entries) of old jazz recordings, including all kinds of relevant information an links to media.
 The dataset consists if a dump from a former website (jazz-on-line.com, offline!).
 This project (https://saleach.neocities.org/jazzset/) consists not only of the dataset itelf, but also uploads of all the recordings on archive.org.
 The goal is to access the data through a search form and also provide access to the mp3 / other media, either through the Archive.org API or direct links.
 The dataset itself is available as a YAML-file and a python database.
-Since I have no experience with Python yet, I will access the YAML-File directly and parse it into an Array.
+Since I have no experience with Python yet, I will access the YAML-File directly and parse it into a JSON file to use a mock API.
 But in future, hosting the dataset externally and accessing it via an API would be a better solution.

 ## Main Milestones

 - Create a more detailed project plan based on the milestons below ;)
 - access the YAML-file and map it into an array, using js-yaml (https://www.npmjs.com/package/js-yaml) (done)
+- save array as a JSON file to use with nove-server (or alternative)
 - display the entries in a readable format with pagination
 - create a search mask that filters the dataset, according to different criteria
 - MAYBE: Access the Archive.org API to display mp3 media data directly in the app